opro/opro/README.md

 ## About

-If you have a question file an issue or, find me on the Twitters [@schneems](http://twitter.com/schneems).
+If you have a question file an issue or find me on the Twitters [@schneems](http://twitter.com/schneems).
 Another good library for turning your app into an OAuth provider is [Doorkeeper](https://github.com/applicake/doorkeeper), if this project doesn't meet your needs let me know why and use them :)

 This project rocks and uses MIT-LICENSE.